Armed Forces Retirement Home

 Benefit Fact Sheet

-The Armed Forces Retirement Home (AFRH) is a retirement community for enlisted military retirees and Veterans with locations in Washington, D.C. and Gulfport, Mississippi.
+The Armed Forces Retirement Home (AFRH) is a retirement community for enlisted and Warrant Officer military retirees and Veterans with locations in Washington, D.C. and Gulfport, Mississippi.
 The Home is an independent federal agency funded by a permanent Trust Fund.

 Retired Soldiers are eligible to become residents of AFRH who served as members of the Armed Forces, at least one-half of their service was not commissioned service (other than as a warrant officer or limited-duty officer), are eligible to become residents of the Retirement Home: